-That’s why we built our HARO tool that brings in all reporter requests and then makes them searchable by keyword.
-So I can instantly find all requests that mention the keyword “SEO” and respond inside of JustReachOut and blow the reporter’s mind with my SEO advice.
+That’s why we built our own pitch request tool that brings in all reporter requests and then makes them searchable by keyword.
+So I can instantly find all requests that mention the keyword I am targeting such as “SEO” and respond inside of JustReachOut and blow the reporter’s mind with my SEO advice.

 With HARO you are left at the mercy of the reporter as to what the anchor text of your backlink will say but typically the backlink will link to your homepage and the brand name will be the anchor text.